 Most never events must be reported, which is why we hear about them so often.
 What is not required to be reported as widely are the more “minor” surgical errors.
 Unfortunately, these errors can also have devastating consequences.

 We know that one way to cut down on all mistakes made in surgery is to improve pre-surgical procedures.
-This includes everyone on the surgical team being aware of the patient’s medical history, a complete review of the medications the patient is on, as well as a talk-through of the procedure to be performed.
+This includes everyone on the surgical team is aware of the patient’s medical history, a complete review of the medications the patient is on, as well as a talk-through of the procedure to be performed.

 No surgeon should ever operate if they feel they are too fatigued to do so.
 While we understand that surgery itself presents a high-stress environment, many of the mistakes made can be prevented by an alert surgical team.